Detection of disk-jet co-precession in a tidal disruption event: Black hole mass estimation

 \section{Black hole mass estimation}

 We independently measured the black hole (BH) mass using the single-epoch method and the M-sigma relation.
-These measurements were based on the medium-resolution spectrum obtained from DESI taken prior to the TDE.
+These measurements were based on the medium-resolution DESI spectrum taken prior to the TDE.

 Before deriving the properties of the emission lines, it was crucial to accurately subtract the host galaxy's continuum and absorption features.
-To achieve this, we used the Penalized PiXel Fitting software (pPXF), originally developed by ref.\cite{Cappellari2004} and further refined by ref.\cite{Cappellari2017}.
+To achieve this, we used the Penalized PiXel Fitting software (pPXF), originally developed by \cite{Cappellari2004} and further refined by \cite{Cappellari2017}.
 The pPXF incorporates stellar templates from the MILES Library\cite{Sanchez2006}.
-This library contains 985 well-calibrated stellar spectra covering a wavelength range of 3525–7500 \AA, with a spectral resolution characterized by a full width at half maximum (FWHM) of 2.51 \AA~and a velocity dispersion ($\sigma$) of approximately 64 \kms.
+This library contains 985 well-calibrated stellar spectra covering a wavelength range of 3525–7500 \AA, with a spectral resolution characterized by a FWHM of 2.51 \AA~and a velocity dispersion ($\sigma$) of approximately 64 \kms.

 The velocity dispersion ($\sigma = 118 \pm 46$ \kms) of \abw was determined by fitting the continuum and absorption features in the DESI spectrum using the pPXF.
 The flux at 5100 \AA~of the continuum was hence calculated as $3.6 \pm 1.0 \times 10^{-17}\rm~erg~s^{-1} A^{-1}$, following spectral decomposition method outlined by \cite{Du2024}.
 This leads to a luminosity of $L_{5100}\sim3.5 \pm 0.9 \times 10^{41}~\rm erg~s^{-1}$.
-The FWHM of the H$\beta$ and H$\alpha$ broad emission lines were measured to be $2086 \pm 112$ \kms and $3298\pm81$ \kms by fitting the same spectrum with Gaussian functions after subtracting the continuum component.
-From the spectral decomposition, it is clear that the H$\beta$ emission line is significantly absorbed by the host galaxy.
+The FWHM of the H$\beta$ and H$\alpha$ broad emission lines were measured to be $3753\pm155$ \kms and $3298\pm81$ \kms by fitting the same spectrum with Gaussian functions after subtracting the continuum component.
+The spectral decomposition reveals that the H$\beta$ emission line is weak and substantially affected by absorption from the host galaxy.
+The quoted uncertainty reflects only the formal fitting error and may underestimate the true uncertainty due to the low SNR.
 Therefore, we applied the empirical relation between the FWHM of the H$\beta$ and H$\alpha$ emission lines with a rms scatter of 0.1 dex, as described by \cite{Greene2005}, to correct the FWHM of the H$\beta$ emission line.
 As a result, we obtained a corrected FWHM of $\sim3658\pm287$ \kms for H$\beta$.
 The error is estimated using Monte Carlo simulations, accounting for both measurement uncertainties and the intrinsic scatter of the relation.